 Haig’s project has been shown at the Renaissance Society in December 2020 and will be presented at the Showroom in January 2022.

 Inas Halabi (b.
 1988) is an artist and filmmaker from Jerusalem, Palestine.
 Her practice is concerned with how social and political forms of power are manifested and the impact that suppressed or overlooked histories have on contemporary life.
 She holds an MFA from Goldsmiths, University of London and recently completed a two-year residency program at De Ateliers in Amsterdam.
 In 2016, she was awarded first prize for the A.M.
 Qattan Foundation’s Young Artist of the Year.
 Recent exhibitions and screenings include The Mosaic Rooms, London; TENT, Rotterdam; De Ateliers, Amsterdam; Silent Green Betonhalle, Berlin; Smith College Museum of Art, USA; Alte Fabrik, Rapperswil; Al-Ma’mal Foundation for Contemporary Art, Jerusalem; OFF-Biennale Budapest, and the 13th Sharjah Biennial’s Offsite project, Shifting Ground.
 She lives and works between Palestine and the Netherlands.

 Inas’ new film, We No Longer Prefer Mountains, will be filmed in the Druze town of Dalyet al-Carmel, in northern Palestine, pulling the viewer into a surreal world of geographic isolation, shrouded mysticism and a locale shaped by co-optation, coercion, and control.
 Weaving together intimate engagements with members of the community, in shared domestic spaces and outdoor environments, the film sets out to explore how the inner politics of the Druze have been controlled and reshaped by the powers of the state since 1948.
 The film is unscripted and opens up a space to deal with situations where cameras may also be directed by the protagonist.
 One possible protagonist is a retired soldier, subsequently a judge, and presently a sheikh; his story uncovers layers of the legal, the stately, and the spiritual.
 Structurally inspired by Masao Adachi’s fukeiron or landscape theory, the film also surveys landscapes as clues for dominant political power and violence.

-Inas’ project will be shown at The Showroom in April 2022 and De Appel in June 2022.
+Inas’ project will open at The Showroom on October 25th, 2022 and at De Appel in February 2023.